People

 Director

 Kate Lorimer-Ward has high level strategic planning and corporate governance skills and has been responsible for managing small and large programs, including RD&E units.
-She is a senior executive in the NSW public service, with the NSW Department of Primary Industries.
+She is a senior executive in the NSW public service, with NSW Local Land Services.

 She has extensive knowledge of agriculture and agricultural communities from her roles in the NSW public sector over the past 25 years, has held positions on Boards and inter-jurisdictional committees, and is a member of the Australian Institute of Company Directors.